World Encephalitis Day

 World Encephalitis Day is held on February 22 each year and is designed to raise awareness of encephalitis, an inflammation of the brain.
-The global awareness day was created by the Encephalitis International in October 2013 and has been held annually ever since.
+The global awareness day was created by the Encephalitis International in October 2013 and has been held annually ever since on the 22nd February.

 2014

 The inaugural World Encephalitis Day was operated under the tagline, “Make Today your First,” and highlighted the fact that many people would hear about encephalitis for the first time when in a hospital waiting room themselves.
 Supporters were encouraged to share information on encephalitis to raise awareness globally.

 One of those supporters was Simon Hattenstone, a survivor of encephalitis and journalist with The Guardian, who wrote: "Encephalitis is such a cruel disease because it is often misdiagnosed – even today.
 And that delay in diagnosis can have fatal consequences."

-The Society teamed up with the Institute of Infection and Global Health at the University of Liverpool to break a world record for the “largest human image of an organ” when 687 people descended on University Square, University of Liverpool, to stand together and form the largest ever brain made out of people.
+Encephalitis International teamed up with the Institute of Infection and Global Health at the University of Liverpool to break a world record for the “largest human image of an organ” when 687 people descended on University Square, University of Liverpool, to stand together and form the largest ever brain made out of people.

-The world record attempt was choreographed by local artist Mike Badger and Daisy Solomon, the daughter of Professor Tom Solomon, the director of the institute and chair of The Society's Professional Advisory Committee.
+The world record attempt was choreographed by local artist Mike Badger and Daisy Solomon, the daughter of Professor Tom Solomon, the director of the institute and member of Encephalitis International's Scientific Advisory Panel.

 2015

 The focus of World Encephalitis Day 2015 was to improve early diagnosis and treatment of encephalitis.
 Webinars hosted by leading experts in encephalitis were live streamed across five continents – each of which focused on a different form of encephalitis.

-Support came from Olympic swimmer Rebecca Adlington who shared her sister's story and ended with a concert featuring Britain's Got Talent finalist Aliki Chrysochou, an ambassador with The Society, who performed in the Awakenings concert at Liverpool's Everyman Theatre.
+Support came from Olympic swimmer Rebecca Adlington who shared her sister's story and ended with a concert featuring Britain's Got Talent finalist Aliki Chrysochou, an ambassador for the charity, who performed in the Awakenings concert at Liverpool's Everyman Theatre.

 Once again, supporters of the charity share their stories to raise awareness among the public and health professionals.